 As you can see from the figures, the financial impact of IR35 on contractors is significant.
 Not all is lost, and avoiding IR35 is certainly possible...

-Take action – What you can do
+Take action – What can contractors do to avoid the finacial impact of IR35

 Contract Review: It is important to take IR35 legal advice to get your contract reviewed.
 Engage an IR35 expert before signing any new contract to